Madhu94/report/Chapter1 (1).md

 ### Block Diagram
 ![](http://s3.postimg.org/5suef4nnn/block_diagram_1.png)

 Web Applications are the sources of the usage data and these are stored in MongoDB through a writer API.
-This data can be queried through a [python API]() or [javaScript API]().
-For queries that are run frequently over large datasets, pre-computation could avoid processing the same records multiple times and improve response time.(Support for incremental aggregation is not yet available)
+This data can be queried through a python API or javaScript API.
+For queries that are run frequently over large datasets, pre-computation could avoid processing the same records multiple times and improve response time.

 ## Use Cases :